ForgeRock/ping-ios-sdk/Davinci/README.md

   </picture>
 </div>

-# DaVinci
+# PingDavinci

 ## Overview

-DaVinci is a powerful and flexible library for Authentication and Authorization.
+PingDavinci is a powerful and flexible library for Authentication and Authorization.
 It is designed to be easy to use and extensible.
 It provides a simple API for navigating the authentication flow and handling the various states that can occur during the authentication process.